softindex/datakernel/examples/bytebuf/README.md

 	private static void ensuringWriteRemaining() {
 		ByteBuf byteBuf = ByteBufPool.allocate(3);

-		// Size is equal to power of 2 that is larger than 3, hence 4 System.out.println("Size of ByteBuf: " + byteBuf.writeRemaining());
+		// Size is equal to the power of 2 that is larger than 3, hence 4 System.out.println("Size of ByteBuf: " + byteBuf.writeRemaining());

 		byteBuf.write(new byte[]{0, 1, 2});